Rise of Stalin: 5 SEQ Samples

 (L) As a result, the people of Russia saw Stalin as a successor and felt that they could trust Stalin.

-(P) On the other hand, Stalin rose to power not by his effort but because his opponents were weak.
+(P) On the other hand, Stalin rose to power, not by his effort but because his opponents fought against each other and underestimated him cause his opponents were weak.

 (P) Yes, luck helped Stalin to rise to power in 1922.